AlexMercedCoder/tutorialblog/content/blog/2020/10JSObjects/index.md

 Maps are like objects in the sense is that they manage key/value pairs with a few minor differences.

 - It's iterable, so you can use them for for loops
-- You have to use get ans set functions to manipulate and use the key/values
+- You have to use get and set functions to manipulate and use the key/values
 - anything can be keys, numbers, functions, objects, etc.

 ### How to use a Map